Asura: Asura realm

-The asura realm is one of the realms, in which one can be reborn as a result of experiencing the fruits of wholesome karma while engaging in unwholesome karma.
-Generally, the desire realm recognize as consisting of five realms and the realm of asura tends to be included among the deva realm.
-But the addition of the asuras in the six-world bhavacakra was created in Tibet at the authority of Je Tsongkhapa.
+The asura realm is one of the realms in which one can be reborn as a result of experiencing the fruits of wholesome karma, while engaging in unwholesome karma.
+Generally, the desire realm is recognized as consisting of five realms and the realm of the asuras tends to be included among the deva realms, but the addition of the asuras in the six-world bhavacakra was created in Tibet at the authority of Je Tsongkhapa.